AC to DC 12V Converter Circuit

-There are mainly two types of converters widely used for AC-DC conversation purpose.
-Traditional Transformer-based linear converter which uses a simple diode bridge, capacitor, voltage regulator.
-Simple Diode Bridge can be constructed either with single semiconductor device like DB107 or with 4 independent diodes like 1N4007.
-The other type of converter is SMPS or Switch mode power supply which uses a high-frequency small transformer and a switching regulator to provide DC output.
+A simple Diode Bridge can be constructed either with a single semiconductor device like DB107 or with 4 independent diodes like 1N4007.
+The other type of converter is SMPS (Switch mode power supply) which uses a high-frequency small transformer and a switching regulator to produce DC output.

-In traditional Transformer based design we are using simple diodes and capacitor to convert the Alternating current into Direct Current and an optional voltage regulator to regulate the output DC voltage from AC.
-The project will be an AC-DC converter using a Transformer with an input voltage of 230V and output of 12V 1A.
+In traditional Transformer-based design, we are using simple diodes and capacitors to convert the Alternating current into Direct Current.
+An optional voltage regulator to regulate the output DC voltage from AC.
+The project will be an AC-DC converter using a Transformer with an input voltage of 230V or 220V and an output of 12V, 1A.

-The above AC-DC converter circuit is simple and the transformer is used to step down the 230V AC to 13V AC.
-Here four general purpose rectifier diode 1N4007 is used to rectify the AC input by connecting the bridge, also known as the Bridge Rectifier.
-1N4007 has a peak repetitive reverse voltage of 1000V with an average rectified forward current of 1A.
+The above 220V to 12V DC Converter Circuit is simple, and the transformer is used to reduce the AC voltage.
+Four general-purpose 1N4007 diodes are used in this circuit to rectify the AC input by connecting the bridge, also known as the Bridge Rectifier.
+1N4007 has a peak repetitive reverse voltage of 1000V and an average rectified forward current of 1A.
 These four diodes are used to convert the alternating current voltage to the direct current voltage.
 Actually, the transformer’s output is probably around 13V AC (unregulated), which is fed to the bridge rectifier to generate DC voltage.
-The diodes are used to make a bridge converter which is an essential part of the AC to DC converter circuit, in the circuit shown in the figure
+The diodes are used to build a bridge converter, which is an essential component of the 12v AC to DC converter circuit, in the circuit shown in the figure

 A step-down transformer is used to convert the high voltage AC to the low voltage AC.
 The transformer is PCB mounted and it is a 1-ampere 13-volt transformer.
 However, during the load, the transformer voltage drops approximately 12.5-12.7 volt.

 The essential part of the circuit is a diode bridge which consists of four diodes.
-The diode is an electronic semiconductor device which converts the alternating current to direct current.
+The diode is an electronic semiconductor device that converts the alternating current to a direct current.

-Components Required for AC to DC Converter Circuit
+Components Required for AC to DC Converter 12V Circuit

 - Transformer with 1A 13V Rating